Dyson Supersonic Hair Dryer review

 The Supersonic’s heat-control system measures the temperature of the airflow 40 times per second.
 And if it starts to get too hot, the heating element is cooled down, meaning the airflow will never exceed a certain extreme temperature at the outlet.
 This means that even the highest heat setting will always stay at a constant temperature rather than increasing or decreasing while in use.
 Put simply, this helps prevent extreme heat damage to your hair.

-When used to dry hair, there’s no denying that even without any attachments, the Dyson Supersonic is brilliant.
-I tend to stick to the highest temperature and the fastest speed and the result is that my super-thick hair is dried quickly and effectively, at half the time of our standard hair dryer.
+When used to dry my thick hair, the Dyson Supersonic is brilliant even without any attachments.
+I tend to stick to the highest temperature and the fastest speed, and the result is that my super-thick hair is dried quickly and effectively in around four minutes, half the time of our standard hair dryer.

 Noise-wise, the Supersonic may not be silent, but it’s definitely quieter than previous hairdryers I’ve used previously.

-Final verdict: is the Dyson Supersonic Hair Dryer worth the purchase?
+Final verdict: Is the Dyson Supersonic worth it?

 From the design to the performance, every part of the Supersonic has been carefully considered to provide an effective experience and end result for the user.
 It’s so much more than a hair dryer.

-It’s no doubt an investment but if you’re someone who regularly styles their hair, the cost is absolutely justifiable.
+It’s no doubt an investment, but if you’re someone who regularly styles their hair, the cost is justifiable.

 Dyson Supersonic FAQs